lz1asl/CaveSurvey/README.md

   - Take GPS coordinates of a point
   - Read compass from the build-in compass
   - Read measures from Bluetooth laser distance meter (currently only CEM iLDM-150 - distance + inclination)
-  - Display 2D map of the current measures (horizontal projection)
+  - Display 2D map of the current measures(horizontal projection)
-  - Can export to Excel using Apache POI
+  - Can export to Excel

   In progress:
   - Read inclination from the build-in compass